Oracle1983/Ai6-Challenge-2018/README.md

 - Nurse Acc:91.67%%
 - Patient Acc:97.44%

-Considering the reasonable accuracy of the model, the author suggests its deployment in the areas of potential applications (gathered from feedback from clinicians and nurses):
+Considering the reasonable accuracy of the model, the author suggests its deployment in these potential applications (gathered from feedback from clinicians and nurses):
 - Patient monitoring/ Community care – Falls, sleep, vitals, motion/activity (rehab)
 - Presence of visitors with patients
 - Drink/food intake of patients